zadorlab/KinBot/README.md

 ### From Github

-If you want to have the very last version of KinBot without waiting for a release or you want to modify KinBot to your needs you can clone the project from github:
+If you want to have the very last version of KinBot without waiting for a release or you want to modify KinBot acccording to your needs you can clone the project from github:

     git clone git@github.com:zadorlab/KinBot.git